mirbyte/Android-Archiver/README.md

 # Android-Archiver
 Windows application that helps you copy files from your Android device to your computer.
+Much faster than using Windows File Explorer.

 ## Features
 - Backup entire /sdcard directory from Android device